ikhwansafamss/catalogue/README.md

 |    |- js/ : contains the javascript files that make the website interactive
 |    |- img/ : contains all images needed for the website
 |    |- index.html: main web page
+|- vYYYY-MM-DD/ : release folder containing all the data, images and scripts
+|                 for a frozen version of the website
-|- index.html: reroutes the user to the latest release
+|- index.html: reroutes the visitor to the latest release
 |- requirements.txt: a list of all Python libraries used by the Python scripts
 |- README.md: this documentation file
 ```